R. DAVIS YOUNTS

-The Left Doesn’t Care The Uniform Code of Military Justice (UCMJ) is a complex set of laws and regulations.
+The Uniform Code of Military Justice (UCMJ) is a complex set of laws and regulations.
 A conviction for a UCMJ violation can put you in prison and ruin your future.
 If you’re accused of a UCMJ violation while on active duty, you must contact the right military defense attorney.

 That attorney is R. Davis Younts.
 Few lawyers have his extensive background in both military and civilian courts.
 Attorney R. Davis Younts has been a prosecutor as well as a defense lawyer, so he has considerable experience on both sides of the courtroom.

 Anyone who is accused of a crime under the UCMJ may face a court-martial.
 Courts-martial are trials for service members who have been accused of committing a crime as set forth in the UCMJ’s Punitive Articles.
 Courts-martial follow the procedures and rules used in federal courts.